mir-dataset-loaders/mirdata/docs/source/datasets.rst

 * 🔑 : Available upon request

-* 📺 : Youtube Links provided
+* 📺 : Youtube Links only

 * ❌ : Not available